-This course prepares the student to be able to pass the required registry board exams to work as MRI Technologists.
-This course includes a review of the MRI program, and the students will take mock registry board exams.
+This course prepares students to pass the required registry board exams to work as MRI Technologists.
+This course reviews the MRI program.
+Students will take mock registry board exams.
 Students will learn effective ways to study and answer questions from the registry.